Accurate boundary bootstrap for the three-dimensional O($N$) normal universality class

-As codimension one defects, boundaries are ubiquitous and play an important role in condensed matter physics and high energy physics, ranging from edge states of topological materials to D-branes in string theory.
-In this work, we are interested in the boundary critical phenomena.
-The three-dimenisonal O$(N)$ model with a boundary provides a basic example of boundary criticality.
-For example, the cases of $N=1,2,3$ describe the critical behaviors of the 3d Ising, XY and Heisenberg models.
-However, a complete understanding of the 3d O($N$) boundary phase diagram remains elusive.
+\paragraph{Introduction.}As codimension one defects, boundaries are ubiquitous and play an important role in condensed matter physics and high energy physics, ranging from edge states of topological materials to D-branes in string theory.
+In this work, we are interested in boundary critical phenomena \cite{Binder:1983,Diehl:1986}.
+The O$(N)$ model with a boundary provides a basic example of boundary criticality, which corresponds to the Ising, XY, and Heisenberg universality classes for $N=1,2,3$.
+However, a complete understanding of the three-dimensional O($N$) boundary phase diagram remains elusive.